brunnogpcosta/autentica--o_de_usuarios_api/README.md

 # autentica--o_de_usuarios_api

-API to login or signin a website
+API to "login" or "signup" in a application